June 7, 2014 at 6:55 pm #15226

 The second option at best could be done with a font size being 1.5em and a line height of 1.1

 The first option might be the one you want though, but it also depends on how big (how many links) your main menu will be if you want your menu in the Primary menu location.
-It means installing and activating the child theme and copying over the header.php file to it, making the changes to a couple containers for the logo and nav:
+It means installing and activating the child theme and copying over the header.php file to it, making the changes to a couple containers for the logo and nav:to be this

-Then the nav container to be a bit shorter:
+Then the nav container to be a bit shorter:to be this

 ***Important: It looks like you made several colour changes with the customizer.
 This means that once you activate the child theme, option settings and widgets published to positions are not inherited.
 This is a WordPress thing because it sees it as a new theme activation.
 But the child theme will allow you to make custom changes to theme files and be able to get theme updates without losing your changes.